 February 2, 2023

-As a point-of-sale financing company that provides payment plans for people establishing or building their credit, retailers often tell us that their customer base is not non-prime.
+As a point-of-sale financing company that provides payment plans for people establishing or building their credit, retailers often tell us that their customer base is not non-prime or credit invisible.
 But from our experience working with 15,000+ retailers and their customers, we’ve learned that there are many common misconceptions about where consumers may be on the credit spectrum.

 So who are non-prime and no-credit consumers, and why are they such an important segment for retailers?

-Non-prime consumers have credit scores below 660, unscorable credit, or no credit score at all.
-They represent 47% of the American population.
+Consumers that have credit scores below 660, unscorable credit, or no credit score at all represent 47% of the American population.

 Divorce complications, medical bills, and student loans can impact credit scores in the blink of an eye.